condition in warfare where one only listens to those who

 For the media there can be a ratings advantage in catering to and promoting the preferred beliefs of audience segments.

-These people may only want to hear from people they agree with --
+These people only want to hear from people they agree

-can develop into a patriotic or religious duty.
+can even develop into a patriotic or religious duty.

 Incestuous amplification is almost always accompanied by the following three defense mechanisms.

 where individuals try to minimize exposure to ideas that run contrary